Aechmea Fasciata (Urn Plant / Silver Vase Plant)

 Most Bromeliads are epiphytic which means they tend to grow on bigger plants, such as trees.
 If you can picture how such a plant might grow out in its native environment, think of it grabbing on midway up a tree trunk.
 So away from the very dark shady spots at the base of the tree but below the canopy and away from the harsh direct sun.

-When your growing these plants in our homes, try to mimic the naturally preferred light levels by providing bright indirect light.
+When growing these plants in our homes, we need to try and mimic the naturally preferred light levels by providing bright indirect light.
 It will do quite well in light shade as well, but you need to avoid deep shade or rooms with no windows.

 More light will be needed if you're attempting to grow the plant to flowering stage.
 In all cases avoid exposure to harsh direct sunlight or you'll risk scorching the leaves and permanently ruining the plant's appearance.